Student Complaints, Grievances, and Concerns

 Don't see your category listed?

-Typically University departments have a supervisor and/or Director.
-We recommend that you do what you can to work within the appropriate University department to get the detailed information and support that you need.
-If for some reason you still need assistance or clarification, please contact the Dean of Students Office
+Typically university departments have a supervisor and/or director.
+We recommend that you do what you can to work within the appropriate university department to get the detailed information and support that you need.
+If you need assistance or clarification, and are unclear who can address your issue, please contact the Dean of Students Office

 What if a solution is still not reached?